 Sean Newcomb, a relative newcomer and certainly more fresh to the big league scene than his counterparts, has been extremely consistent and given his rapid rise, might even be considered the biggest surprise thus far, with the lift and workload he’s provided to this starting rotation.
 Like Foltynewicz, Newcomb was drafted by another team (15th overall in the 2014 Draft by the Angels) and then acquired by the Braves as a piece involving a bigger name player (in this case, Andrelton Simmons going to Los Angeles).
 Newcomb started with a bang in college, as his first win was a no-hitter against Yale.
 His freshman season was average overall (2-4, 4.17 ERA) and was ending prematurely by injury.
 But he improved from there.
 His sophomore season, he posted a 5-4 record with a 3.75 ERA and an impressive 92 strikeouts in only 72 innings.
 However, it was his junior season that elevated his prospect status, as he dominated the American East conference with a 8-2 record, 1.25 ERA and 106 K’s in 93.1 innings (and was named American East Pitcher of the Year).

-Though he was recently placed on the 60-day DL, the name Mike Soroka is one to pay attention to.
-He only managed five starts with the Braves before getting injured, and although he proved slightly hittable, his ERA of 3.51 was solid over that time.
+Though he was placed on the 60-day DL, the name Mike Soroka is one to pay attention to.
+He only managed five starts with the Braves before getting injured, and although he proved slightly hittable early on, his ERA of 3.51 was solid over that time.
 Taken in the 1st round (28th overall) of the 2015 Draft (he’s still only 20 years old), the team has reasonable expectations that he can make an impact to the starting rotation very soon and will likely get more big league innings when he returns.